ibm-cloud-docs/vpc/vsi-vpc-about-data-encryption.md

 At provision time, data in the instance's boot volume is also encrypted by using the same CRK that the custom image uses along with a generated passphrase.
 Alternatively, you can provide a different root key for the boot volume.

 After the virtual server instance is created you can view the custom image and see the root key CRN.
+You can also [rotate the root key](/docs/vpc?topic=vpc-vpc-key-rotation) and be notified by the KMS when your encrypted image WDEK is automatically re-wrapped (re-encrypted).

 Any secondary volumes you create and attach from the encrypted custom image use a different passphrase than the base custom image.
 Optionally, you can provide a different root key for secondary volumes created during instance provisioning.